lucassandes/softwaretechnology/README.md

 # Software Technology
-Repository for the development of the app for the Software Technology class at Elte University
+Repository for the development of the app for the Software Technology class at ELTE University